que-es-un-array-dinamico

 curso-programacion-lista-1

-1. A new larger array is generated (typically double the size)
+1. A new, larger array is generated (typically double the size)

 2. The elements from the previous array are copied

-3. Finally, the previous array is destroyed
+3. Upon completion, the previous array is destroyed

 curso-programacion-lista-2